API Quick Reference¶

 Tests¶

-tested.test(name: string, fn: function())tested.skip(name: string, fn: function())- don't run this test.
-Useful if something is known-broken and you want to disable a test.tested.only(name: string, fn: function())- will only run these tests.
-Useful if you want to debug a few tests in a large file.tested.conditional_test(name: string, condition: boolean, fn: function())- Will only run the test if the condition passes.- Ex: the condition could be
+tested.test(name: string, options?: table, fn: function())tested.skip(name: string, options?: table, fn: function())- don't run this test.
+Useful if something is known-broken and you want to temporarily disable a test.tested.only(name: string, fn: function())- will only run these tests.
+Useful if you want to debug a few tests in a large file.

 Asserts¶